isabella232/journey-optimizer-learn.en/help/introduction/journey-optimizer-overview-part-1.md

 ---
 title: Journey Optimizer Overview Part 1 - Deliver omni-channel journeys
-description: This video shows how brands can use Adobe Journey Optimization to deliver personalized omni-channel journeys to their consumers.
+description: This video shows how brands can use Adobe Journey Optimizer to deliver personalized omni-channel journeys to their consumers.
 kt: 8071
 thumbnail: 334174.jpg
 feature: Overview